MaxenceBouvier/mig_minimized_designs_with_predictor_guided_random_dse/README.md

 ## Introduction
-Designs obtained following the method described in the paper:
+Repository to share the best designs we could reach using the method described in the paper:

-"""
+"*Late Breaking Results: The Art of Beating the Odds with Predictor-Guided Random Design Space Exploration*", by Felix Arnold, Maxence Bouvier, Ryan Amaudruz, Renzo Andri, and Lukas Cavigelli; all authors from the Huawei Research Center, Switzerland.

-Late Breaking Results: The Art of Beating the Odds with Predictor-Guided Random Design Space Exploration by Felix Arnold, Maxence Bouvier, Ryan Amaudruz, Renzo Andri, and Lukas Cavigelli.
+This paper is available in open-access at TODO.

-"""
+The method has been applied on the original designs of the EPFL Cmobinational Benchamrk Suite.
-Available at TODO.
+They are freely available at https://github.com/lsils/benchmarks.

 ## How to Use?
 The interested user can retrieve the numbers depicted in the table below with the following.